Most of us don't stop long enough to ask. These books do.

 I'm Amara — daughter of two Nigerian immigrants, Virgo birthday twin of Beyoncé, and a recovering corporate overachiever.

-Here's what I'm learning: what I thought was my lonely, winding path turns out to be more common than I thought.
+What I thought was my lonely, winding path turns out to be more common than I thought.

 A lot of us are quietly asking the same questions: